chillavanilla/TeeworldsEconMod/README.md

 # Dependencies

-You need python3 installed and a teeworlds server with an autoexec.cfg including:
+You need python3 and expect installed.
+And a teeworlds server with an autoexec.cfg including:
 ```
 ec_port "port"
 ec_password "password"